 This site presents computation examples that are intended to illustrate many of the interlocking concepts of Internal Revenue Code sections 6166 and 6601(j).
-From the author's experience, it is not possible to construct a one-size-fits-all section 6166 computation template - there are too many fact-dependent variables from a legal standpoint, and individual estate behavior regarding the timing of payments and the structure of the election statement constitute additional variables.
+From the author's experience, it is not possible to construct a one-size-fits-all section 6166 computation template - there are too many fact-dependent variables from a legal standpoint, with the resulting computational complexities, and individual estate behavior regarding the timing of payments and the structure of the election statement constitute additional variables.
 Every estate section 6166 computation seems to have some wrinkle that makes it different from all other other section 6166 computations.

 In many examples on this site IRS deficiency computations generate an estate tax deduction for interest on Federal estate tax notwithstanding Code section 2053(c)(1)(D), which provides: